jpforcioli/github_howto_jsonrpc_api/023_meta_fields.rst

      ]
    }

-Device meta-fields
+Device Meta-fields
 ------------------

-How to create a device meta-fields?
+How to create a device Meta-fields?
 +++++++++++++++++++++++++++++++++++

 **REQUEST:**